SrGaabriel/lapis/README.md

 A minimal, lightweight Language Server Protocol (LSP) framework in Lean 4.

+This is just a scaffold for building language servers in Lean 4.
+It provides the core LSP protocol handling, a virtual file system (VFS) for managing text documents, and utilities for common LSP tasks.

 ## 🎨 Usage

 This is a small example of a language server using lapis: